Started 13June2018, updated 26June2018

 I think I’ll keep the SUB C-8 D. If I the noise kicks me out of my flow when I am playing and the music stops (because yes, noise is audible and yes, most of the time anything kicks me out of flow, so I seldom play music at all in that state) – then my line switch off and on takes it into idle, with no noise.
 I haven’t concluded not to open it to try to add some silicon(?) at places on the noisy ferrite(?) trafos.
 But this would break guarantees etc., so I ‘ll avoid opening it for all it’s worth.
 But I’ll also probably keep it because the box is rather nice with curious grandchildren popping into my home office; or me and them laying on the floor doing Märklin my world train layouts.
 No visible membrane to easily punctuate!

 Nothing is perfect when it comes to non-wanted sound.
 Even the fan in my iMac was somewhat problematic.
 But I was able to dampen it enough.
 See Dampening iMac fan noise.
-It’s always a matter of measurable level and psychological acceptance threshold.
+And my aquarium’s air pump with the open transformer that kicks a rubber membrane 50 times a second, I placed in the basement room underneath the aquarium.
+50 Hz gone!
+This would have annoyed me much more that the sound from bursting air bubbles in the aquarium.
+However, it’s always a matter of measurable level and psychological acceptance threshold.
 Plus fighting the tinnitus level up there.

 Now I think I can hear some hum between Piano songs.
 Is it in the recording?
 It’s there just after a song, then it’s gone for some hundred milliseconds, and I can’t hear it again when the next song comes on.
 Observed from above my table high above.
 So take it with a grain of salt.